 Penzance.
-The Church replaced a chapel which had been on the same site, and
+The Church replaced a chapel building which had been on the same site, and

-when it was completed it was still actually a chapel as it came under the
+when it was completed it was still actually known as the Madron Chapelry of Penzance as it came under the

 The church consists of a chancel, nave, north and south aisles, vestry, organ loft and side galleries.
 At the restoration of 1987, the opportunity was taken to divide the church by glass screens to provide a narthax or vestibule, with kitchens, etc. and to create a new Chapel of the Resurrection.
 Meeting rooms were also provided upstairs at gallery level.
 The upper casing of the organ and pipes (part dating from 1675) came from the University Church at Oxford; the new action and console were constructed by Lance Foy of Truro.
 The Mayor's seat, by the South wall near the font, was restored by the Town Council; it was believed to have been in the previous building pre-1835 and had not been used by the Mayor for some 150 years.
 It was used in the sanctuary, prior to the fire of 1985, as a sedilia for the priest and his assistants.

 A relic from an even older chapel of St Gabriel and St Raphael, sited near the harbour and dating from 1425, is the remains of a granite cross which can still be seen outside the south-east corner of the church.
 Relics of St Mary's chapel, which still survive, are the alms box (dated 1612) and the Holy Water Stoup found towards the back of the church.
 The bowl of this was the original font.
 The weather vane on top of the church dates from 1789.